AMIGA-IAA/hcg_global_hi_analysis/README.md

 # Global HI analysis of HCGs

-Analysis scripts, parameters files and logs for the global study of the HI content of Hickson Compact Groups (Jones et al. in prep.).
+Analysis scripts, parameters files and logs for the global study of the HI content of Hickson Compact Groups ([Jones et al. 2023](https://ui.adsabs.harvard.edu/abs/2023A%26A...670A..21J/abstract)).

 The parameters files are intended to be used to re-run the data reduction using the associated reduction pipeline ([hcg_hi_pipeline](https://github.com/AMIGA-IAA/hcg_hi_pipeline/tree/v1.0)), see the documentation and examples within that repository for full instructions.
 The required raw data can be obtained from the [VLA archive](https://data.nrao.edu/portal) and the exact files imported are listed at the beginning of the log file of each project.

-If you wish to re-generate figures and tables from Jones et al. (in prep.) without re-reducing all the data (recommended) then the required data products for the analysis scripts can be obtained from our [Zenodo repository](https://doi.org/10.5281/zenodo.6366659).
+If you wish to re-generate figures and tables from [Jones et al. 2023](https://ui.adsabs.harvard.edu/abs/2023A%26A...670A..21J/abstract) without re-reducing all the data (recommended) then the required data products for the analysis scripts can be obtained from our [Zenodo repository](https://doi.org/10.5281/zenodo.6366659).

 ## Prerequisites